Py4Phy/PHY432/modules/python/debugging.md

    return normalized_data
 ```

-Note that one can *re-raise* an existing exception from an `except`
-block with a bare `raise` statement.

 If you want to raise an exception, use
 ```python
 raise ValueError("Incorrect input for data")
 ```

+Note that one can also simply *re-raise* an existing exception from an
+`except` block with a bare `raise` statement.

 **Fail early and often** — when your code cannot continue safely, it's
 better to raise an exception and give up.
 Calling code can then still